Vegetable Crops Edition

 Click to View

-European corn borer (ECB) adult activity is stable, with low level activity in parts of the state now.
-This is the beginning of the second adult flight.
-Areas of highest activity are still along the Delaware Bay Shore and in central Morris County (see ECB map), but areas between should fill in over the next week.
+European corn borer (ECB) adult activity is on the increase, with low catches in parts of the state now.
+The second adult flight is underway.
+Areas of highest activity are scattered throughout the state with one notable hot spot in central Morris County (see ECB map).

 As always, consider treating when the number of infested plants in a 50 plant sample exceeds 12%.
 Any planting remaining at or above threshold as it proceeds to full tassel should be treated, as this is the last stage at which ECB larvae will be exposed and vulnerable to insecticidal sprays.